Tap the text to show or hide reading controls.

 Gyu-yeon deliberately cleared his throat to give Naru a look.
 He was signaling him to hold on just a little longer since they were almost done.

-Do-min scanned the surroundings with a smile.
+Do-min scanned the surroundings with a smiling face.
 He thought Gyu-yeon had stopped concentrating on him at some point, and at the edge of his gaze was Naru.
-When their eyes met, they exchanged an odd look.
+When their eyes accidentally met, they exchanged an odd look.

 Naru glared discreetly at Do-min, and Do-min pretended to smile while never averting his gaze.